vestrel00/contacts-android/DEV_NOTES.md

 sets the Contact display name to whatever the default name row is for the Contact, if available.
 For more info on Contact display name resolution, read the **Contact Display Name and Default Name Rows** section.

+> Note that display name resolution is different for APIs below 21 (pre-lollipop).

 The Groups table remains unmodified.